MISSA District Rules

 5.3.
 MISSA Doublehanded Championship/MISSA Mallory Qualifier – An annual doublehanded two-division regatta shall be held as the MISSA Qualifier for the ISSA Mallory High School Doublehanded Championship.
 This qualifier shall be limited to 20 schools.
-Schools are limited to eight sailors at this regatta and its pre-qualifiers.

 5.8.
 Use of Fall Regattas as Backups - If a fall regatta is used as a backup qualifier for a national championship, then any teams that had sailors under 9th grade sailing in that event, and any mixed teams, would not be qualified to participate in that national championship.

 5.9.
 National Invitationals and Out-of-District Regattas – At the MISSA Board’s discretion, it may designate events as qualifiers for national invitationals and other out-of-district regattas.
 If no qualifier is announced, teams may apply to the MISSA President for approval to compete in an out-of-district regatta.
 Such application should be made by email at least 6 weeks before the event when possible.
 Should there be more teams seeking approval than there are MISSA allocated berths, the MISSA President will allocate berths based on rankings and results.
 A team must accept the berth and confirm that any flights have been purchased at least four weeks ahead of time, unless the berth was granted less than four weeks ahead of time, in which case by noon Central time on the third day after accepting the berth.
 If a team fails to confirm that any required flights have been purchased by the deadline, the berth shall be rescinded and offered to the next eligible team by the MISSA President.